Tests and procedures used to diagnose retinoblastoma include:

 - Consulting with other doctors.
 Your child's doctor may refer you to other specialists, such as a doctor who specializes in treating cancer (oncologist), a genetic counselor or a surgeon.

-The best treatments for your child's retinoblastoma depend on the size and location of the tumor, whether cancer has spread to areas other than the eye, your child's overall health and your own preferences.
-When possible, your child's doctor will work to preserve your child's vision.
+The best treatments for your child's retinoblastoma depend on the size and location of the tumor, whether cancer has spread to areas other than the eye, your child's overall health, and your own preferences.
+The goal of treatment is to cure the cancer.
+When possible, your child's doctor will also work to preserve your child's vision.

 Chemotherapy is a drug treatment that uses chemicals to kill cancer cells.
-Chemotherapy can be taken in pill form, or it can be given through a blood vessel.
+Chemotherapy can be taken in pill form or given through a blood vessel.
 Chemotherapy drugs travel throughout the body to kill cancer cells.

 Chemotherapy may also be used to treat retinoblastoma that has spread to tissues outside the eyeball or to other areas of the body.

-Radiation therapy uses high-energy beams, such as X-rays, to kill cancer cells.
+Radiation therapy uses high-energy beams, such as X-rays and protons, to kill cancer cells.
 Two types of radiation therapy used in treating retinoblastoma include:

 Internal radiation (brachytherapy).
 During internal radiation, the treatment device is temporarily placed in or near the tumor.